 En español | The word “smishing” comes from combining “SMS” — for short message service, the technology behind texting — with “phishing,” the practice of stealing personal or financial information through deceptive communications, primarily emails.
 Basically, it's phishing by another means, namely text messages on mobile devices.

-Like phishing emails, smishing texts are social-engineering scams that aim to manipulate victims into turning over sensitive data such as Social Security numbers, credit card numbers and account passwords or providing access to a business's computer system.
+Like phishing emails, smishing texts are social-engineering scams that aim to manipulate people into turning over sensitive data such as Social Security numbers, credit card numbers and account passwords or providing access to a business's computer system.
 They rely on persuading you that the sender is a familiar or trusted source and that urgent action is needed to secure a benefit, resolve a problem or avert a threat.

 For example, you might get what looks like a text from a company you do business with, such as your bank, a mobile provider, or a tech service like Netflix or PayPal.
 It claims your account has expired or been locked on some pretext, maybe suspicious activity, and you need to provide personal information or click on a link to reactivate it.
 That gives the scammers means to steal your money or identity or to infect your device with malware.

-Variations are abundant.
+Variations abound.
 A scam text might say you've won a lottery prize or a gift card, or promise a break on student loan debt.
 It could look like an alert from a government agency such as Social Security or the IRS, or a message from FedEx or the U.S. Postal Service about a package delivery.
 It may link to a phony invoice or cancellation notice for a product or service you supposedly bought.

 The coronavirus pandemic has unleashed a raft of new schemes, according to the Federal Communications Commission (FCC) and the Federal Trade Commission (FTC).
 Scam texts offer bogus treatments, stimulus funds, supposed government health updates or warnings that you've been exposed to the virus.